-Coaching leadership on what they should ask to be seeing in review meetings allows new behaviors to emerge without changing everyone’s “scorecard.”
-Running an example project and making it visible to all allows people to see the techniques used in a transparent way — including the challenges!
+Leadership have to drive the change.
+The executives have to be seen to be committed to making the giant leap; this will stimulate the rest of the company to follow suit.
+Running a pilot project and making it visible to all allows people to see the techniques used in a transparent way — including the challenges!
 Training staff is the backbone of long term change.
 Creating new spaces and using new tools breeds excitement and accessibility for trying new approaches.

 If you’re looking to create meaningful, long term change in how your company approaches and solves its business challenges, set yourself up for success by planning to implement the four tactics of strategic change.